rkitover/windows-dev-guide/README.md

 parameter.
 You can even make additional keybindings for the same action but a different keybind with a different `rowsToScroll` value.

+You can scroll with your mouse scrollwheel, assuming that there is no active application controlling the mouse.

 For searching scrollback with my provided configuration, follow the following process:

 1. Press `CTRL+SHIFT+F` and type in your search term in the search box that pops